 Distribution / streaming platforms (Netflix, Amazon, Apple TV+, Disney+) typically require $1M-$5M+ E&O with specific endorsements + clearance review BEFORE accepting content for distribution.
 Without adequate E&O + clearance, the content simply won't be distributed.

-7 most common entertainment claims
+What are the 7 most common entertainment insurance claims?

 Anonymized aggregate from major entertainment specialty markets (2023-2025):